College of Nursing

 NURSE 3055 Foundations of Nursing Pharmacotherapeutic Concepts: 3 semester hours

-Prerequisites: NURSE 3005, NURSE 3015.
+Prerequisites: NURSE 3005, NURSE 3015, and NURSE 3035.
 This course covers concepts and principles of pharmacology across the lifespan with an emphasis on pharmacotherapeutics and an evidence-based, comprehensive approach to the clinical application of drug therapy.
 Cultural considerations, individual needs, and patient education related to pharmacology are examined.

 NURSE 3065 Professional Nursing Adult and Elder Care I: 5 semester hours

-Prerequisites: NURSE 3005, NURSE 3015, NURSE 3035.
+Prerequisites: NURSE 3005, NURSE 3015, and NURSE 3035.
 This course covers nursing care of adult and elder patients including healthy aging and maintenance of functional capacity.
 Its content addresses common physiologic and social changes, challenges, and adaptations affecting adult and elder populations.
 Strategies for health promotion and disease management are addressed in the care of adult and elder patients experiencing fluid and electrolyte imbalances, cardiovascular, integumentary, immunologic, pulmonary, and hematologic alterations.
 Pathophysiologic processes of organ systems are explored.
 Didactic and clinical components are included.
+Students will complete 90 clinical hours.

 NURSE 3070 Concepts of Caring for Adults I: 5 semester hours